World Travel Awards Winner Machu Travel Peru 2025

 Tickets to Machu Picchu

 Currently, a circuit system allows guests to explore a specific area with a ticket they have bought.
-This adheres to the required daily limit of 4,500 guests.
-Only on special dates or during peak season does the capacity reach a maximum of 5,600 visitors per day.
-With this clear daily limit, a ticket is essential if you’re wondering what to know before visiting Machu Picchu.
+This system helps maintain the daily visitor limit of 4,500 people.
+During peak season and certain holidays, daily capacity may increase to 5,600 visitors.
+With this clear daily limit, an entrance is essential if you’re wondering what to know before visiting Machu Picchu.

 Additionally, the ticket’s validity is only for a specific day and time.
 Entrances remain non-transferable because each one links to the visitor’s identity and entry time.
-Unfortunately, there isn’t a single one that allows you to do all the tours because of obvious availability limitations.
+Unfortunately, no single ticket includes access to every route and attraction.
 Therefore, you should base your choice on the experience you’re looking for and the attractions you want to see.

 Circuit 1 – Panoramic